 "Most people think Kansas football isn't known.
 But I'm glad I can go up there and show that we can play ball just like everyone else."

 In a year of great recruiting stories, Fred Wyatt's in particular stands out.
 His dad, Buddy, coached at Northwestern from 1997-98.
 Then, Pat Fitzgerald was a graduate assistant, and the families remained close.
 This process culminated in Fred's commitment to NU, with the full support of those close to him.
 Wyatt seems like another perfect fit: He fills a need on the defensive line and could be a sleeper and under-recruited talent.
-Wyatt demonstrated his commitment to academics, and was sold after his visit with C.J.
+Wyatt demonstrated his commitment to academics, and was sold after last weekend's visit with C.J.
 Robbins.
 With four commits remaining, there's still a great deal of excitement.